-My trip to Graz was a combination of a #EuroCityTrip project to highlight the city as a ‘cool neighbour’ to Slovenia’s Ljubljana (they have a lot in common!) and as part of my #YearInAustria project, where I set out on a city-hopping tour at the start of summer to uncover the urban hubs of Innsbruck, Salzburg and Graz to show you how not all Austrian cities are the same.
+This travel to Graz guide was researched as a combination of a #EuroCityTrip project to highlight the city as a ‘cool neighbour’ to Slovenia’s Ljubljana (they have a lot in common!) and as part of my #YearInAustria project, where I set out on a city-hopping tour at the start of summer to uncover the urban hubs of Innsbruck, Salzburg and Graz to show you how not all Austrian cities are the same.
 Graz was my third stop.

 Graz has a distinctive atmosphere that marks it out from other Austrian cities, yet you most probably haven’t heard of it outside of Vienna, Salzburg and Innsbruck.
 It’s one of Austria’s best kept secrets.
 As modern and creative as it is old and traditional – a city of arts and modern culture that also displaying 900 years of living history, from the Middle Ages to the 21st Century – it emits a strong Mediterranean vibe, making you feel more south of Austria than you actually are.

 What you immediately notice in the centuries old streets is an air of Italian charm, from the al fresco filled streets to strolls that lead you through the squares, archways and townhouse facades in earthly shades.
 The second largest city in Austria and the state capital of Styria, Graz is rather proud of its distinction.
 Although it has somehow always remained off radar compared to other Austrian cities.
 Maybe it was trying to keep its secret in tact, but now Graz wants to proudly show off its heritage (and its hipster), so if you want to explore a lesser-known destination of Austria, this is your city.